junzhaohu/project/final project outline.md

+Flight data of Dallas/Fort Worth Airport (DFW)

-Final Project  Junzhao Hu
+Junzhao Hu

 ========================================================
-Topic Name: Flight data of Dallas/Fort Worth Airport (DFW).
+Part 1 : Introduction

 Below is the link for the data, I downloaded data for  November and December of 2013.